s1deline/.github/profile/README.md

 # Sideline

-## legal
+> ⚠️ **Disclaimer:**

-Sideline is not affiliated with Discord or any third-party services we investigate. all activities are for educational and research purposes only.
+> Sideline is not affiliated with Discord or any third-party services we investigate. all activities are for educational and research purposes only.